-- Meet with the DBS team.
-In this step, you have a few appointments with different members of the DBS team.
+2. Meet with the DBS team – In this step, you have a few appointments with different members of the DBS team.
 Norton Neuroscience Institute is unique in offering a dedicated DBS nurse navigator, who will help make, coordinate and explain these appointments.
 The visits are:

-- Physical therapy and occupational therapy — during these appointments, therapists who specialize in movement disorders will evaluate your fine motor movements, tone, stiffness, walking and balance.
-They will record video of your movement examination during two time periods (for a patient with Parkinson’s disease): when your medications have taken effect, and when you have withheld medications for a few hours.
+- Physical therapy and occupational therapy – During these appointments, therapists who specialize in movement disorders will evaluate your fine motor movements, tone, stiffness, walking and balance.
+They will record video of your movement examination during two time periods (for a patient with Parkinson’s disease): when your medications are in effect, and when you have withheld medications for a few hours.

-- Meet to discuss neurosurgery details.
-You will meet with our neurosurgeon to talk about the details of surgery and ask any questions.
+3. Neurosurgery – You will meet with our neurosurgeon to talk about the details of surgery and ask any questions.
 We will discuss what to expect after surgery, the risks of surgery, expected recovery and goals of surgery.

-- Attend presurgery appointments.
-These appointments take place if, after the steps above, you decide to proceed with surgery.
+4. Presurgery appointments – These appointments take place if, after the steps above, you decide to proceed with surgery.
+They are:

-- Preanesthesia testing (PAT): You will have a general physical examination to make sure you are healthy enough for surgery and anesthesia.
+- Preanesthesia testing – You will have a general physical examination to make sure you are healthy enough for surgery and anesthesia.

-- Undergo surgery in two stages: inpatient and outpatient.
-On the day of your inpatient surgery, you’ll come to Norton Brownsboro Hospital.
+5. Surgery – Surgery occurs in two stages.
+On the day of your surgery, you’ll come to Norton Brownsboro Hospital.
 In the operating room, you are placed under general anesthesia.
 Your surgeon takes a high-resolution computed tomography (CT) scan before surgery starts, to match up with your high-resolution MRI images from before surgery.
 This scan gives Dr. Rao additional information on placing the electrodes correctly.

-After reviewing your scans in the operating room, the surgeon makes two small incisions, places the electrodes and uses CT scan to ensure the electrodes are in the correct place before leaving the operating room.
-Patients typically spend one night in intensive care and typically may be discharged the next day.
-This part is called stage 1.
+After reviewing your scans in the operating room, the surgeon makes two small incisions, places the electrodes, and uses intraoperative CT scan to ensure the electrodes are in the correct place before leaving the operating room.
+Then you typically would spend one night in intensive care before being discharged as soon as the next day.
+This part is called Stage 1.

-The second part of your surgery (stage 2) happens three to 14 days after the electrodes are placed.
+The second part of your surgery (Stage 2) happens three to 14 days after the electrodes are placed.
 You come to Norton Brownsboro Hospital and are placed under general anesthesia.
-Your surgeon puts the internal pulse generator (IPG), also called the stimulator, under the skin, usually just below the collarbone.
-Patients typically leave the hospital before the end of the day.
+Your surgeon puts the internal pulse generator, also called the IPG or stimulator, under the skin, usually just below the collarbone.
+Typically, you would leave the hospital before the end of the day.

-- Neurologists program your stimulator.
-Your stimulator is programmed in the neurologist’s office about two weeks after the stage 2 surgery.
-The neurologists will test your movements carefully during this initial programming.
+6. Programming your stimulator – Your stimulator is programmed in the neurologist’s office about two weeks after Stage 2.
+The neurologists will carefully test your movements during this initial programming.
 Programming is noninvasive and painless, and is done with wireless technology.
 The initial programming session takes about one hour, and typically a few programming sessions over the next few months are needed before you get the best symptom control from DBS.